umd-mith/ferguson-analysis/README.md

 Unfortunately Twitter's terms of service do not currently allow the four datasets used in this study to be made publicly available.
 They do however let 3rd parties distribute datasets of tweet IDs.
-This repository includes the tweet identifiers for 31,689,607 tweets from 4 time periods.
+This repository includes the tweet identifiers for 31,689,607 tweets from 5 time periods.
+Each one was obtained by either search the Twitter API for the word `ferguson` or using filter streaming API for the word `ferguson`.

+More details about these datasets can be obtained from the [Maryland Institute for Technology in the Humanitites].

 To get started you'll want to install Python and then: